Domenico Olivieri (footballer)

 Domenico Olivieri (born 16 January 1968) is a Belgian football manager, and former player who played as a defender.
-He is currently the assistant manager of Genk.
+He is caretaker manager of Genk.

 Playing career

 Olivieri played for Waterschei Thor, Genk, Seraing, and Louviéroise.
 He was best known for his stint at Genk, where he became their captain and led them to their first ever Belgian First Division A trophy in the 1998–99 season.

 Managerial career

 Olivieri coached the reserves of Genk from 2006 to 2017.
 In 2017, he was promoted as Genk's assistant manager.
 He was briefly appointed the interim manager for Genk in November 2019, and again in September 2020.
+He was once again made caretaker manager in December 2025.